Choosing a Replacement Zipper Slider

 A broken zipper slider is a drag.
 Without the slider the whole zipper is rendered useless.
 So it's no wonder that we receive a lot of phone calls and inquiries from customers looking for replacement zipper sliders.
 To help guide you in your search for a suitable zipper slider replacement, we're breaking down a couple different methods for how to identify what size and type of zipper slider you have.

 When looking to replace a zipper slider, you need to make sure you have the right type of slider to correspond with the teeth of your zipper tape.
 The slider needs to match the zipper teeth in both size and type.
-For example, a #5 Vislon® zipper needs a #5 Vislon Slider.
-A #5 metal zipper needs a corresponding metal slider, and so on.
+For example, a #5 molded tooth zipper needs a #5 slider for molded tooth chain.
+A #5 metal zipper needs a corresponding slider of the same size for metal chain, and so on.

 Next, examine the teeth on your zipper.
-A Vislon zipper is made from molded plastic and the teeth are flat and distinct.
-A coil zipper, while also being made of plastic, has smaller teeth that look like a continuous coil.
-Zippers with metal teeth are popular in the garment industry and we stock a selection of these here at Sailrite.
+The molded tooth zippers we carry at Sailrite are made from DuPont Delrin® acetal resins molded to the zipper tape, and the teeth are flat and distinct.
+A coil zipper has smaller, nylon teeth that look like a continuous coil.
+Zippers with metal teeth are popular in the garment industry.
+We stock a selection of these here at Sailrite.

 When you're searching for zipper sliders, you'll also see they are labeled as locking and non-locking.
 Locking zippers have a small mechanism inside that prevents the slider from moving unless the slider's tab is pulled.
 You can see this mechanism engage inside the zipper as you move the pull tab.
 Non-locking sliders will move if any part of the zipper slider is pulled or even by just pulling the teeth apart.